 The typical zodiac mentioned in newspapers is as per the Western astrology.
 To ascertain the real sun sign as per the Vedic astrology, one can subtract 23 days from the actual date of birth and again check the Western Zodiac calendar for that date.
 This will give the Sun sign as per the Vedic astrology.
 All the other planets and the Rising of a zodiac sign on the eastern horizon at the time of birth, placed in horoscope of a native, as 1st house is most important in calculation and prediction will need to be calculated backwards by 24 degrees from the Western astrology chart to get the Vedic astrology chart right.
 In three fourth of the cases the Sun sign and other planetary positions will change.

-Vedic astrology places a lot of emphasis on the birth Moon sign, which changes every two and half days, and on the ascendant also called Lagna.
+Vedic astrology places a lot of emphasis on the birth Moon sign, which changes almost every two and half days, and on the ascendant also called Lagna.
 These are determined from the Birth, natal chart is used for birth chart chart prepared from the exact time and location of birth.